indeterminateoutcomesstudios/Truth-Servitor/README.md

 * ?gt or ?gtime : Gets current time.
 Based on host's system time.
 * ?info : Gives info regarding development.
 * ?help : Displays all functions.

-**Currently Under Construction: These functions may change for convenience later on to give the first result of a search, not the search page itself.**
-* ?pythonhelp or ?pyhelp or ?ph : Search the Python Documetation for a given string.
+* ?pythonhelp or ?pyhelp or ?ph : Search the Python 3 docs for a string.
-* ?cpphelp or ?cref or ?ch : Search CPPReference for a string.
+* ?cpphelp or ?cref or ?ch : Search cppreference for a string and get the top result.
-* ?stackoverflowhelp or ?stackh or ?sh : Search Stack Overflow for a string.
+* ?stackoverflowhelp or ?stackh or ?sh : Search Stack Overflow for a string and get the top result.

 ### Features Coming Soon
 * Wolfram Alpha search
 * Case insensitivity/nicknames for ?heresy command
-* Randomize fortunes further